-The advantage of GORDON's guided execution over related approaches is grounded on the path-selection strategy employed: Each branch is chosen such that the execution corresponds to the path that covers the most indicative ActionScript code not observed so far.
+While related approaches orient analysis to normal execution [27, 44, 48] or external triggers [6, 14, 30], our method guides execution towards indicative code regions: Each branch is chosen such that the execution corresponds to the path that covers the most indicative ActionScript code not observed so far.
 In particular, we are interested in exploring paths containing security-related objects and functions as well as branches that contain more code than others.
 Figure 3 exemplarily shows the selected paths of two consecutive runs.
-During the first, GOR-DON's profiler guides execution towards the loadMovie function, which enables Flash animations using ActionScript 2 to dynamically load code in form of another SWF file.
+During the first, GORDON's profiler guides execution towards the loadMovie function, which enables Flash animations using ActionScript 2 to dynamically load code in form of another SWF file.
 The second run then directs the interpreter along the path covering the most bytecode instructions.
 This strategy can hence be seen as a way to not only maximize code coverage locally (within the sample itself), but globally, including all code that is loaded dynamically.

-Figure 3: Illustration of the guided code-execution strategy.
+Fig. 3.
+Illustration of the path-selection strategy.
 Node labels correspond to the amount of bytecode instructions in each basic block.
 Black lines indicate chosen execution paths.

 This is made possible by inspecting the control flow of the ActionScript code contained in a Flash file with the aim of learning a) how much code can be covered along a specific path and b) where security-related objects and functions such as the aforementioned loadMovie are located.
-However, determining the code coverage statically is not trivial and ultimately relies on the formulation of suitable heuristics.
-In particular, unstructured control flow and loops complicate this task considerably.
-The following describes the individual steps needed to efficiently determine an expressive estimate: First, the control-flow graph (CFG) is derived from the ActionScript bytecode in question and freed from cycles induced by loops and recursive function calls using dominator trees (Section 5.1).
-Second, we annotate the resulting graph with locations of indicative functionality and the number of instructions contained in each branch, which in turn enables us to efficiently determine the overall code coverage of individual paths (Section 5.2).

-The results of this analysis is then used for the actual execution of the Flash animation, allowing GORDON to navigate through the code in a targeted way (Section 5.3).
+To this end, we first derive the controlflow graph (CFG) of the ActionScript bytecode in question and remove cycles induced by loops and recursive function calls (Section 4.1).
+Second, the resulting graph is annotated with locations of indicative functionality and the number of instructions contained in each branch, which in turn enables us to efficiently determine the overall code coverage of individual paths (Section 4.2).
+The results of this analysis is then used for the actual execution of the Flash animation, allowing GORDON to navigate through the code in a targeted way (Section 4.3).

-5.1 Control-Flow Analysis
+4.1 Control-Flow Analysis

-A control-flow graph (CFG) as shown in Figure 4 contains basic code blocks as its nodes and directed edges for branches connecting them [see 3, 4].
+A control-flow graph (CFG) as shown in Figure 4 contains basic code blocks as its nodes and directed edges for branches connecting them [see 3].
 As part of the Adobe Flash Player's verification phase, the ActionScript VM already checks certain control flow properties when bytecode is loaded into the interpreter [1].
 Our control-flow analysis can thus be thought of as a natural extension to the examinations conducted by Flash interpreters.
 We, however, make use of this information only as a starting point for the following analysis.